Bringing your child to visit a very ill sibling

 - Have your child draw a picture or leave a gift for their ill sibling.

 Your child will have questions about why their sibling is sick.
 The child will probably ask if their sibling will get better.
-You can be ready by having a social worker, nurse, or doctor there before, during, and after the visit.
+You can be ready by having a social worker, nurse, or provider there before, during, and after the visit.

 Your child may feel angry, scared, helpless, guilty, or jealous.
 These are normal feelings.